 As a medical journalist and fact checker, I’ve been all about the numbers during the COVID-19 pandemic.
-Unfortunately, the numbers don’t look good.
-And I’m not just talking about rising cases in the United States.
-I’m referring to the number of people who say they won’t get the future COVID-19 vaccine.
+One number I’ve been hyperfocused on is how many people in the United States say they’re willing to get a COVID-19 vaccine.

 But I want to put myself in the shoes of anyone who is vaccine-hesitant.
-For some people, a completely new vaccine for a novel virus is the frightening thing.
-So here, I’ve examined some common questions and concerns, done the research, asked the experts, and found some answers.
+For some people, a completely new vaccine for a novel virus is a frightening thing.
+So here I’ve explored some common questions and concerns, done the research, asked the experts, and found some answers.
 Let’s unpack it.

 “The greatest gains in infectious diseases in this century, and the last, has been in the development of vaccine,” says Dr. Nasia Safdar, the medical director of infection control at University of Wisconsin Hospital and Clinics and a professor in the department of medicine at UW’s School of Medicine and Public Health.